This is a super quick overview of Jupiter X to help you easily get onboarded. Jupiter X consists of three main areas:

 Default Single Page

 This is the quickest way of customizing your blog single page.
 It offers 3 single blog post templates and allows you to customize each template.
-From Customize > Blog > Blog Single, choose Default as the type and select your desired page template, choose what blog element you want to display on the page and finally style it under the Styles tab.
+From Theme Styles -> Blog > Blog Single, choose Default as the type and select your desired page template, choose what blog element you want to display on the page and finally style it under the Styles tab.
 Learn more about the default blog post.

 Custom Blog Single

 If you want to create a completely custom blog single page, you can use the custom blog single type.
-From Customize > Blog > Blog Single, choose Custom and then click on New.
+From Jupiter X -> Layout Builder -> Single > Blog Single, create a template and set edit its conditions to show on every single blog page.

 Customizing the Blog Archive Page

-To customize blog archive pages (author, tag, category, date pages) go to Customize > Blog > Blog Archive.
-Then assign a template that is built with Elementor.
-Make sure to use the blog element inside that page.
+To customize blog archive pages (author, tag, category, date pages) go to Jupiter X -> Layout Builder -> Archive.
+Then create a new template and assign it to the blog archive pages using the conditions.
+Make sure to use the Posts element inside that page.

 Customizing the portfolio single page